-In February 2022, the Russian Federation began conducting military operations against Ukraine, resulting in global economic uncertainty and increased cost of various commodities.
+In February 2022, the Russian Federation began conducting military operations against Ukraine, which have been ongoing ever since, resulting in global economic uncertainty and increased cost of various commodities.
 In response to these types of events, should they directly impact our supply chain or other operations, we may experience or be exposed to supply chain disruption which could cause us to seek alternate sources for product supply, or suffer consequences that are unexpected and difficult to mitigate.
 Any of these risks might have a materially adverse impact on our business operations and our financial position or results of operations.
-Although, it is difficult to predict the impact that these factors may have on our business in the future, they did not have a material effect on our results of operations, financial condition, or liquidity for the three months ended September 30, 2022.
+Although, it is difficult to predict the impact that these factors may have on our business in the future, they did not have a material effect on our results of operations, financial condition, or liquidity for the three and six months ended December 31, 2022.